 - Spread Diatomaceous Earth throughout all carpeting and flooring, leaving on for a few days, vacuum up then reapply.

-Treatment Of Bites
+Treatment For Relief of Bites

-Try applying one of the following for relief:
+Try applying one of the following remedies:

 - Hydrogen peroxide